 The bottom line: With a headless CMS, your marketing team can control a wide range of digital experiences from one platform — plus, they're better positioned to adapt to new channels and trends.
 Meanwhile, your customers can seamlessly navigate between channels, with consistent touchpoints to your brand that allow them to find exactly the information they're looking for.

 No More Silos: Headless CMSs Unify Content Management

-With content sprawled across an organisation — stored across disparate platforms and tools like your CRM, customer support platforms, cloud storage services and more — it can be difficult for teams to avoid slow (and sometimes duplicative) content management workflows.
+With content sprawled across an organization — stored across disparate platforms and tools like your CRM, customer support platforms, cloud storage services, and more — it can be difficult for teams to avoid slow (and sometimes duplicative) content management workflows.

 The headless CMS fights these inefficiencies by unifying content in one platform.
 With the right headless CMS, you can connect to countless external sources and deliver content to your end users from one unified platform.
 Plus, you can use these connections to keep your content accurate and up-to-date on an ongoing basis – no manual work required.

 This means businesses can use a headless CMS to break down information and content silos to create a unified hub of their content that serves as a reliable source of truth.